-In 2005, he produced Noah Baumbach's THE SQUID AND THE WHALE, which won the Best Writing and Directing Awards at the Sundance Film Festival.
-THE SQUID AND THE WHALE, which stars Jeff Daniels and Laura Linney, was a co-production with Wes Anderson's American Empirical Pictures.
-It was nominated for six Spirit Awards, including Best Picture; three Golden Globes, including Best Film - Musical or Comedy; and received an Academy Award nomination for Best Original Screenplay.
-Among the filmmakers that Mr. Newman has collaborated with are: Robert Altman, Jay Presson Allen, Wes Anderson, David Anspaugh, Paul Auster, Noah Baumbach, Jonathan Demme, John Sayles, Nancy Savoca, Wayne Wang, and two-time Academy Award winning screenwriter Horton Foote.
+Noah Baumbach's "The Squid and the Whale," which Newman produced, won the Best Writing and Directing Awards at the 2005 Sundance Film Festival.
+The film, which stars Jeff Daniels and Laura Linney, was a co-production with Wes Anderson's American Empirical Pictures.
+It was nominated for six Spirit Awards, including Best Picture; three Golden Globes®, including Best Film - Musical or Comedy; and an Academy Award® for Best Original Screenplay.

-Mr. Newman has been a featured speaker at the Sundance Institute's Producers Conference in 1991 and 2005; as well as appearing on numerous film festival panels, including Cannes and New York.
-Additionally, he has lectured on the movie business at Harvard, Yale, and Columbia University.
+Newman was a featured speaker at the Sundance Institute's Producers Conference in 1991 and 2005; as well as having appeared on numerous film festival panels, including Cannes and New York.
+Additionally, he has lectured on the film business at Yale, Columbia, and Harvard Universities.